Senator Obama's $150-Million September and $600-Million Campaign: Signs that Our Campaign Finance Laws are Broken or Working?

 The other notion of equality is what I've termed barometer equality.
 It says that candidates should receive funding to run their campaigns that is roughly in proportion to the support they can garner in society.
 A proponent of this view would contend that the Obama fundraising appropriately expresses the intensity of preference that many voters feel toward his candidacy.
 On this theory, democracy is promoted, not undermined, when millions participate through making their contributions.

 Though the second goal may sound great in theory, it does lead to the possibility of one candidate's drowning out the other.
-As Sen. Obama spends $100 million in one month and Senator McCain starts to run out of public funds, it means there's a danger that the public hears messages from one candidate much more frequently and repeatedly than from the other.
-That's in tension with the first idea of equality: equality between candidates seeking to make their case to the American people.
+As Sen. Obama spends $100 million in one month and Senator McCain starts to run out of public funds, it means there's a danger that the public Richard L. Hasen is the William H. Hannon Distinguished Professor of Law at Loyola Law School in Los Angeles and writes the Election Law blog.